qmk/qmk_firmware/FAQ-Keymap.md

 ## 32 Fn keys are not enough?
 ### actionmap
-It uses 16 bit codes and no limitation of 32 Fn at the expense of memory space.
+It uses 16 bit codes and has no limitation of 32 Fn at the expense of memory space.
 TMK keymap is actually is 8 bit codes as subset of the actionmap. https://github.com/tmk/tmk_keyboard/issues?utf8=%E2%9C%93&q=is%3Aissue+actionmap

 ### extension for modified keys